RebelToolbox/RebelDocumentation/api/class_tilemap.rst

 An index of ``-1`` clears the cell.

 Optionally, the tile can also be flipped, transposed, or given autotile coordinates.
-The autotile coordinate refers to the column and row of the subtile.
+The autotile coordinate refers to the column and row of the sub-tile.

 **Note:** Data such as navigation polygons and collision shapes are not immediately updated for performance reasons.